History of higher education in the United States

 The history of higher education in the United States begins in 1636 and continues to the present time.
-American higher education is known throughout the world.
+American higher education is known throughout the world for its dramatic expansion.
+It was also heavily influenced by British models in the colonial era, and German models in the 19th century.
+The American model includes private schools, mostly founded by religious denominations, as well as universities run by state governments, and a few military academies that are run by the national government.

 Colonial era

 Religious denominations established most early colleges in order to train ministers.
 They were modeled after Oxford and Cambridge universities in England, as well as Scottish universities.
-Harvard College was founded by the Massachusetts Bay colonial legislature in 1636, and named after an early benefactor.
+Harvard College was founded by the Massachusetts Bay colonial legislature in 1636, and was named after an early benefactor.
 Most of the funding came from the colony, but the colleges began to collect endowments early on.
 Harvard first focused on training young men for the ministry, and won general support from the Puritan government, some of whose leaders had attended either Oxford or Cambridge.
 The College of William & Mary was founded by the Virginia government in 1693, with 20000 acre of land for an endowment, and a penny tax on every pound of tobacco, together with an annual appropriation.
 James Blair, the leading Church of England minister in the colony, was president for 50 years, and the college won the broad support of the Virginia gentry.
 It trained many of the lawyers, politicians, and leading planters at the time.
 Yale College was founded in 1701, and in 1716 was relocated to New Haven, Connecticut.
 The conservative Puritan ministers of Connecticut had grown dissatisfied with the more liberal theology of Harvard and wanted their own school to train orthodox ministers.

 New Light Presbyterians in 1747 set up the College of New Jersey, in the town of Princeton; it was later renamed Princeton University in 1896.
 In New York City, the Church of England set up King's College by royal charter in 1746, with its president Doctor Samuel Johnson the only teacher.
 Following the American Revolutionary War, the Tory administration of the college was overthrown and it was renamed Columbia College in 1784, then later renamed Columbia University in 1896.
 Rhode Island College was founded by Baptists in 1764, and in 1804 it was renamed Brown University in honor of a benefactor.
 Brown was especially liberal in welcoming young men from other denominations.
 The Academy of Pennsylvania, a secondary school, was founded in 1749 by Benjamin Franklin and other civic-minded leaders in Philadelphia.
 In 1755, it received its charter, was renamed College of Philadelphia and was converted into an institution of higher education.
 Unlike the other universities, it was not oriented towards the training of ministers.
 It was renamed the University of Pennsylvania in 1791.
 The Dutch Reformed Church in 1766 set up Queen's College in New Jersey, which later became Rutgers University.
 Dartmouth College, chartered in 1769, moved to its present site in Hanover, New Hampshire, in 1770.